anjith2006/gestures/README.md

 ========

 Gestures is a lightweight tool for tracking gestures with your webcam and executing global commands (like volume up).
+It detects gestures from a colored object you hold in your hand.

+It works by using OpenCV image processing library for object detection and hidden Markov models for calculating the most probable gesture.

 Requirements